McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - **Breaking**: The second parameter for the [`include` shortcode]({{% relref "shortcodes/tabs" %}}) was switched in meaning and was renamed from `showfirstheading` to `hidefirstheading`.
 If you haven't used this parameter in your shortcode, the default behavior hasn't changed and you don't need to change anything.

-  If you've used the second boolean parameter, you have to rename it and invert its value to achive the same behavior.
+  If you've used the second boolean parameter, you have to rename it and invert its value to achieve the same behavior.

 - **Change**: Previously, if the [`tabs` shortcode]({{% relref "shortcodes/tabs" %}}) could not find a tab item because, the tabs ended up empty.
 Now the first tab is selected instead.

 - **Change**: The `landingPageURL` was removed from `config.toml`.
-You can savely remove this aswell from your configuration as it is not used anymore.
+You can safely remove this as well from your configuration as it is not used anymore.
 The theme will detect the landing page URL automatically.

 - **New**: All shortcodes can now be also called from your partials.
 Examples for this are added to the documentation of each shortcode.